dell/csm-docs/content/docs/application-mobility/use_cases.md

     ```
     dellctl backup get --namespace application-mobility
     ```
+1. If the Storage Class name on the target cluster is different than the Storage Class name on the source cluster where the backup was created, a mapping between source and target Storage Class names must be defined.
+See [Changing PV/PVC Storage Classes](#changing-pvpvc-storage-classes).
 1. The application and its data can be restored on either the same cluster or another cluster by referring to the backup name and providing an optional mapping of the original namespace to the target namespace.
     ```
     dellctl restore create restore1 --from-backup backup1 \